userlandkernel/research-automation/README.md

 Retrieves, extracts and commits the latest XNU tarball from opensource.apple.com to a git repository.
 Usage is simple, change the git configuration in the script to your own repository and run it.

+## sqlite3dump (BASH)
+Prints out an SQLite3 database in a human readable format.
+No need to know the tables or whatsoever, the script will figure these out.
+Usage is simple, provide a path to a SQLite3 database and the script will print it out nicely.

 ## Special info
 On ARMv7 (32-bit) devices Apple has a JTAG interface that can be enabled through a boot arg (dcc=1) [See more here](https://github.com/UKERN-Developers/darwin-xnu/blob/6ea0ae33271d25e3e29ae0431068f3f3faeda9a3/pexpert/arm/pe_serial.c#L846)
 The boot arg is still present on ARM64 devices but will lead to a panic as it is unimplemented.
 [See more here](https://github.com/UKERN-Developers/darwin-xnu/blob/6ea0ae33271d25e3e29ae0431068f3f3faeda9a3/pexpert/arm/pe_serial.c#L173)